Social Diffusion Sources Can Escape Detection: Discussion

 \section{Discussion}

 In this work, we analyze the possibility of obfuscating the origin of diffusion, both as a result of spreading it in a specific type of network structure, and via strategic network manipulations.
-On the one hand, our theoretical analysis indicates that finding an optimal way of hiding the source of diffusion, either by adding bots or by modifying the networks' edges, is computationally intractable.
-On the other hand, our experiments demonstrate that even without any strategic manipulations, the structure of the network itself can greatly hinder the efforts to identify ``patient zero''.
+On the one hand, our theoretical analysis indicates that finding an optimal way of hiding the source of diffusion, either by adding confederates or by modifying the networks' edges, is computationally intractable.
+On the other hand, our computational experiments demonstrate that even without any strategic manipulations, the structure of the network itself can greatly hinder the efforts to identify the diffusion source.
 This seems to be the case especially in scale-free networks---an observation that is particularly alarming since many real-life social networks exhibit this property.
 We also find that the task of identifying the source of diffusion is more challenging in networks that are dense, allowing the culprit to hide in the crowd.
-Moreover, a malevolent agent can utilize several network modifications to obfuscate the source even more.
-Particularly effective strategies in this regard are based on attaching a densely connected group of bots to the network and removing connections between the source of the diffusion and its most well-connected neighbors after the diffusion has started.
-Our analysis also confirms that the longer the diffusion takes, the more difficult it is to pinpoint its origin, highlighting the importance of prompt reaction to any potential epidemic threat.
+Moreover, an adversarial agent can utilize several network modifications simultaneously to obfuscate the source even more.
+Particularly effective strategies in this regard are based on attaching a densely connected group of confederates to the network and removing connections between the source of the diffusion and its most well-connected neighbors after the diffusion has started.
+Our analysis also confirms previous findings derived from alternative diffusion models~\cite{shah2020finding}, indicating that the longer the diffusion takes, the more difficult it is to pinpoint its origin, highlighting the importance of prompt reaction to any potential epidemic threat.
 Finally, our experiments indicate that finding the diffusion source is easier in massive, sparse networks, regardless of whether the evader strategically manipulates the network to hide its identity.
-Still, given current source-detection algorithms, if the diffusion source tries to hide, it probably will succeed.
+Still, given current source detection algorithms, if the diffusion source tries to hide, it probably will succeed.
 Future algorithms will need other types of information capturing the time evolution of both the diffusion and the network.